Cook the books

 Unfortunately for them, they are not very good at being dishonest, and the truth has come to light.

-It wasn’t too long ago that a small group of investigative reporters revealed the Panama Papers scandal.
+Not too long ago, a small group of investigative reporters revealed the Panama Papers scandal.

-Many companies and wealthy individuals had been hiding money in Panama and other places by cooking the books or altering their financial records.
+Many companies and wealthy individuals hid money in Panama and other places by cooking the books or altering their financial records.

-The truth always becomes known eventually, even when you try to cook the books.
+The truth eventually becomes known, even when you try to cook the books.

 Posted